proj-coursebook/file-manager/README.md

-# FileManager Module
+# File Manager

-The FileManager Module is an essential component of ContentSmith, another package I wrote.
-The FileManager is responsible for all file system operations in ContentSmith.
-It handles reading files from a source directory and writing processed files to a destination directory.
+A minimal package that abstracts reading files from a source directory and writing processed files to a destination directory with glob pattern support.

 > [!TIP]
 > For package-specific instructions (installation, usage, development, publishing, etc.), see the [README in `packages/file-manager/`](packages/file-manager/README.md).